hylmike/finance-chatbot/README.md

 ## Overview and major functions
 The chatbot is powered by generative AI and RAG (Retrieved Augument Generation).
-- LLM I use OpenAI `GPT-4o-mini` which is high efficiency and fast multi-modal large language model, data embedding also use same.
+- LLM use OpenAI `GPT-4o-mini` which is high efficiency and fast multi-modal large language model, data embedding also use same.
 - Backend web framework I use `FastAPI` which is a very popular and high performance Python web framework built on AsyncIO and OpenAPI.
-- Frontend I use React, which is also powerful frontend web framework.
+- Frontend built a simple UI with React, to let user ingest all the raw data (indexing and put them in SQL DB or vector DB) and interact with chatbot.
-- Generative AI framework I use Langchain, which is very popular and powerful framework which can efficiently develop generative AI features.
+- Generative AI framework use Langchain, which is very popular and powerful framework which can efficiently develop generative AI features.
-- RAG part we also use LangGragh which is very powerful tool to support complication agentic work flow and adaptive RAG.
+- RAG part we also use LangGragh which is very powerful tool to support complicated agentic work flow and adaptive RAG.
-- I also use Postgres as SQL DB and Chroma as vector data in app to save different kinds of data, I use docker build environment with these tools for app.
+- Use Postgres as SQL DB and Chroma as vector data in app to save different kinds of data, I use docker build environment with these tools for app.
 - App inlcudes simple user management and authentication,
-- I have built a simple frontend UI to let user ingest all the raw data (indexing and put them in SQL DB or vector DB) and interact with chatbot
+- Simple frontend UI to let user ingest all the raw data (indexing and put them in SQL DB or vector DB) and interact with chatbot

 ### Backend functions
 Backend all APIs are built with Python and `FastAPI`, I also heavily use `Langchain` and `LangGraph` tools in chatbot related modules.
 I incudes docker-compose file to easily build and launch the backend locally with docker.